 Below are my top tips for blister prevention

 Chafing and rubbing prevention

 I like to think of the first step in the downward spiral of events as rubbing and chafing.

 Rubbing and chafing can be caused by friction from shoes, boots, pack-straps, bra-straps, undies, shorts, clothing on nipples, kayak seats etc,

-We all know the uncomfortable start and the eventual pain and burning sensation when something rubs against our skin for too long.
+You know the uncomfortable start and the eventual pain and burning sensation when something rubs against your skin for too long.

 At a mechanical level if the friction is light rubbing or scratching, eventually the skin will be irritated, and then further rubbing may cause chafing, causing the skin to be rubbed raw and “angry”.
 Continued rubbing and friction can cause the skin to bleed and graze.

 Blister Prevention is by far the best solution.

 First step is to develop awareness, from there you can take easy steps to prevent your starter irritation from turning into blisters or worse.

 This can be either from previous experience with rubbing clothing for example, or by simply developing greater vigilance.
 Many inexperienced athletes ignore the first signs, either justifying that they just need to toughen up, or their awareness is masked by the endorphin buzz, or “runners high”.
 Seasoned athletes have learned that this awareness can give a competitive edge to avoid loss of performance, loss of enjoyment and to prevent blisters and rubs from slowing them down and taking their edge away.
 They develop a new skill of awareness during their activity sessions.